MrArkon/mrarkon.github.io/content/projects.md

 ---
 title: Projects
 layout: single
-description: A list of all of the projects I've worked on or I'm currently working on.
+description: These are all of my open-source projects I've worked on or I'm currently working on.
 showReadingTime: false
-modified: 2021-09-20
+modified: 2023-01-29
 keywords:
   - MrArkon
   - kitsu.py
+  - JukeBox
+  - Winston
-  - LiamBot
+  - Portfolio
   - Rustic
 ---